Capital Gains and Ordinary Income Tax

 Long-term Capital Gains and Roth Conversions in Retirement

 If tax rates didn't apply to ordinary income first, the Roth conversion amount would stack on top of the $150,000 long-term capital gain.
-However, since tax rates DO apply to ordinary income first, you can also convert up to $100,000 of your IRA to Roth in the 10% and 15% brackets (after exemptions/itemized deductions)!
+However, since tax rates DO apply to ordinary income first, you can likely also convert up to $100,000 of your IRA to Roth in the 10% and 12% brackets (after deductions)!

 Knowing the correct order of taxation for different types of income can open up a wide range of tax planning opportunities.